 We’ve lost many life skills over the years.
 How to make butter, drive a team of horses, use a coffee maker that doesn’t come with prepackaged pods … but one of the most distressing things is NO one knows how to keep bread fresh anymore.
 Here’s the how and why.

 In the 1930s there was a very large blip in the bread eating world that we’re just starting to recover from.
-Way back when, bread came like the bread you see in the photo; whole loaves of crusty, prone to get stale, bread.
+Way back when, bread came like the bread you see in the photo; whole loaves of crusty, prone to get stale fast, bread.
 It’s the kind of bread most of us are eating now.

 The “bread blip” occurred in the 1930s when The Continental Baking Company started selling the greatest thing since sliced bread.
 Actually it was sliced bread.
 Wonder Bread made it’s nationwide debut throwing women into a panic over this newfangled sorcery.
 HOW could a loaf of bread that’s already sliced stay fresh?

 Turns out, it’s completely possible as long as you remove all the nutrients and minerals and basically anything good from the flour by processing it until it’s a mere shadow of its former self.
 Highly processing flour creates a super-soft almost devoid of nutrient, marshmallow-like bread that lasts forever without drying out.
 Yay?